ewoks-kit/ewokscore/doc/reference/specs.rst

 * *required* (optional): setting this to `True` marks the link as *required*.
 When a target receives multiple links, it will be executed
   (perhaps multiple times) when all the sources connected to the target with *required* links have been executed.
 A link is required when it is either "marked as required" (link attribute `required=True`) or “unconditional and all ancestors of the source node are required”.
-* *cache_non_required* (optional): cache inputs from this link for subsequent calls.
+* *cache_if_not_required* (optional): cache inputs from this link for subsequent calls.
 Normally, a target is executed with a merger of all inputs from *required* links and inputs from non-required links are merged with the inputs of the required links only for a single call and are forgotten for the next calls.
 Setting this to `True` allows to bypass this behaviour in which case the inputs from a non-required link are remembered just like the inputs from required links.